SustainableCommunityDevelopmentHub/portal/README.md

 The recommended way to install Docker on OS X is using homebrew cask (or Macports) to install the docker toolbox.
 If you don't have either one of these, go [here](http://http://brew.sh/) for homebrew install instructions and description.

-Once you have homebrew, to install homebrew cask:
+Once you have homebrew, make sure it is up to date with:`brew update`
-        brew update
-        brew install caskroom

 Then use it to install Docker Toolbox:
-        brew cask install dockertoolbox
+        `brew cask install dockertoolbox`

-#Setup Docker Machine and hostname for project
+#Setup Docker Machine

 1. Create an account on docker hub.
 2. Create the default docker machine: